Animation on Fox: 2000s

 Futurama, the follow-up series from The Simpsons creator Matt Groening, began in late March 1999, and was later canceled (with its last episode aired on August 10, 2003) thanks to scheduling changes (the same fate met previously by Family Guy during its original run).
 In a similar move to Family Guy, high DVD sales and ratings led to four separate DVD movies released from 2007 to 2009, all later broadcast on Comedy Central.
 Futurama was brought back in 2009 to Comedy Central, with new episodes airing from 2010 to 2013.

-Fox canceled King of the Hill on September 13, 2009.
+King of the Hill aired its final episode on September 13, 2009.
 The Cleveland Show, another endeavor from Seth MacFarlane, premiered on the network on September 27, 2009.
 It stars Family Guy character Cleveland Brown.
 The show was cancelled on May 19, 2013.

 Arrested Development creator Mitch Hurwitz and former Simpsons executive producer Josh Weinstein developed an American version of Sit Down, Shut Up, which aired from April 19 to November 21, 2009.

 2010s

 On January 9, 2011, Bob's Burgers premiered.
-It is currently airing its 13th season, with two more on the way.
+It started airing its 16th season.

-From October 30, 2011 to May 22, 2016, Allen Gregory, Napoleon Dynamite, Axe Cop, High School USA!, Lucas Bros.
-Moving Co., Golan the Insatiable, and Bordertown have been all canceled after one season.
+From October 30, 2011, to February 19, 2017, Allen Gregory, Napoleon Dynamite, Axe Cop, High School USA!, Lucas Bros.
+Moving Co., Golan the Insatiable, Bordertown, and Son of Zorn have been all canceled after one season.

 On October 8, 2013, Fox removed the unaired series Murder Police without airing a single episode.
 In 2014, Fox canceled American Dad! (which moved to TBS) and stopped using the Animation Domination branding.
 It was brought back in September 2019 when Bless the Harts debuted, which was renewed for a second season in October 2019.